 Maine deserves its reputation for seabirds.
 The warm waters of the Gulf Stream bypass the icy waters of the Gulf of Maine, making it a natural factory for producing sea life.
 Maine's lobster industry is world-famous and these same cold conditions produce abundant food for whales and birds.
 Offshore islands are ideal for nesting where Atlantic Puffins raise their young under the protection of Common, Arctic, and Roseate Terns.
 Colonies of Common Murres, Razorbills, and Black Guillemots dot the islands.
 Leach's Storm-petrels nest offshore and post-breeding Wilson's Storm-petrels move into the same waters each season, along with at least three species of shearwaters, Northern Fulmars, Northern Gannets, migrating jaegers, and rare skuas.

 In breeding season, warblers are everywhere.
-Two dozen species are possible.
-Yellow-rumped, Black-throated Green, Northern Parula, Black-and-white, and Magnolia warblers are all so common it's hard to imagine a day in the field without encountering them.
+Yellow-rumped, Black-throated Green, Northern Parula, Black-and-white, and Magnolia warblers are so common it's hard to imagine a day in the field without encountering them.
 So are American Redstarts, Common Yellowthroats, and Ovenbirds.
-Yellow Warblers dominate city parks and the brushy open areas of the coast, river bottoms, and logging cuts.
+Yellow Warblers dominate brushy open areas of the coast, river bottoms, and logging cuts.
 Chestnut-sided Warblers favor secondary growth areas.
 Large stands of Maine's famous White Pine, especially near lakes and rivers, are bound to contain a few Pine Warblers.
 Black-throated Blue and Nashville Warblers are relatively common in mixed forests, just as Blackburnian Warblers are likely to be present in the canopies of more mature forests.